ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 Here are some common errors that may be encountered while using the API or SDKs.
 If you run into an error that is not listed here and you are unable to debug it, contact support@threatconnect.com.

-You may also find the list of `HTTP Responses <https://docs.threatconnect.com/en/latest/rest_api/overview.html#http-responses>`__ helpful in troubleshooting.
+You may also find the list of `HTTP Status Codes <https://docs.threatconnect.com/en/latest/rest_api/overview.html#http-status-codes>`__ helpful in troubleshooting.

 General Errors
 --------------